 Interestingly, as the fundamentals of open data start to flow across industry areas and customer expectations and needs evolve, our view suggests that banks could start to uncover entirely new areas of opportunity for future growth and value.

 Open banking could allow banks to build trust with customers as a safe and secure data holder.
 Over time, the shift towards open data across industries might, for example, create the need for centralised repositories of personal data – a personal 'data bank', if you will - that can be accessed by approved service providers (beyond banking) through open data agreements.

 Open banking will almost certainly allow banks to find niche areas of expertise and develop unique products and services.
 Consider, for example, how the spread of open data might create demand for easy and efficient payment platforms that aggregate users' spend and payments in one central app.

-Open banking should also allow banks (particularly smaller organizations) to partner with accredited open banking partners and third parties to create better economies of scale.
-As banks start to expand their ecosystem in order to better serve customers, the ability to quickly and effectively connect to partners, data and systems will be key to organizational agility.
+Open banking should also allow banks (particularly smaller organisations) to partner with accredited open banking partners and third parties to create better economies of scale.
+As banks start to expand their ecosystem in order to better serve customers, the ability to quickly and effectively connect to partners, data and systems will be key to organisational agility.

 Given the inevitability and opportunity of open banking, the big question facing most banking executives is what to do in order to prepare.